HFUT-NUIETP/sempencil/README.md

 ## SemPencil

-Implementation of "**Enhancing Pencil Drawing Patterns via Using Semantic Information**".
+Implementation of "**Enhancing Pencil Drawing Patterns via Using Semantic Information**", more deatils of our paper can be checked on our [page](https://info.terrytengli.com/papers/MTAP-D-20-03169.html).

 ### Environment